clojurewerkz/gizmo/README.md

 ### Handlers

-Handler is reponsible for the incoming request for particular URL.
-Handler is called if routing found that request URL matched route for it.
-Handler receives an Environment, that's been processed by middleware stack and returns a hash that's passed to responder.
+A handler is a function reponsible for requests matching a particular URL pattern.
+Handler take an *environment*, a request that's been processed by middleware stack, and returns a hash that's passed to a responder.

 You can have full control over response params in `response`.
 For example, you can specify `status`, `headers` and so on.
-In order to specify type of your response, you add `render` with value of `html` or `json` (which are built-in renderers), for example:
+In order to specify type of your response, set `:render` key to either `"html"` or `"json"` (two built-in renderers), for example:

 ```clj
 ;; Render :response-hash and return it as JSON response